 These are the cards that I think are the most rewarding for the types of purchases I regularly make: mainly consisting of food and travel.

-Chase also recently added some additional perks: complimentary Lyft Pink membership (which includes 15% off all rides), 10X Ultimate Rewards points per dollar spent on Lyft, complimentary DoorDash DashPass membership (which waives most delivery fees), and a $60 annual DoorDash credit.
+Chase also recently added some additional perks: complimentary Lyft Pink membership (which includes 15% off all rides), 10X Ultimate Rewards points per dollar spent on Lyft, complimentary DoorDash DashPass membership (which waives most delivery fees, activate by March 31, 2022), and a $60 annual DoorDash credit.